anicrob/get-inactiveuser-filters-dashboards/README.md

 node index.js
 ~~~

-## Credits

-This was created by anicrob.

-Used this [resource](https://www.geeksforgeeks.org/how-to-create-and-download-csv-file-in-javascript/) to help with creating the csv file.

-You can find more of my work at [anicrob](https://github.com/anicrob).

 ## Basic Auth

 Atlassian uses Basic Auth for a few of their REST endpoints for their authentication headers.
 Here are the steps to get your API token into Basic Auth format: